 All of this guide can be followed by any GMS2 user, as there is no "Educational" version of GMS2 and all versions of GMS2 behave in the same way.

-You can also follow this guide with a free trial licence and confirm your intended setup before you make any purchase.
+You can also follow this guide with the free version of GMS2 and confirm your intended setup before you make any purchase.

 Before beginning this guide, we would also advise that you quickly confirm your system clock is actually correct, as all file saving/loading relies on accurate timestamps.
 Your OS clock being wrong can mean that GMS2 will incorrectly think files are/are not modified.

 Please be aware that as we do not have access to your personal setup, our Helpdesk team are usually unable to determine issues such as why one machine or student in a classroom doesn't work when the others do, and we will not be able to offer any guidance on anything to do with your operating system user permissions, proxy server settings or VPNs, firewalls, or anti-virus.
 For all of these issues, please ask the person who usually configures the machine(s) to investigate your setup.

 - Please note, the Remote Worker can only be found if you are using GMS2 2.3.7 (Dec 2021) or older.
 The Remote Worker is no longer supported as of January 2022 and has already been removed from GameMaker in January Betas, so this information should be treated as legacy.

 Installation is to be performed by an administrator account, as:

 - On Windows, GMS2's installer will detect if additional .NET and Visual C++ Runtime installations are required to be performed in order to have a working GMS2 install.

 - On macOS, GMS2's installer will detect if an additional Mono Framework installation is required to be performed in order to have a working GMS2 install - if for any reason this fails to be installed automatically by GMS2, you can download the installer from the Mac IDE section of our Required SDKs FAQ